BDC Hamburger Icon

 One of a new venture’s biggest selling points is its executive team.
 Investors want to have confidence that the business’s founder and C-suite executives have the knowledge, experience and drive to make the business successful.

-You don’t have to have every employee chosen and vetted.
+You don’t need to have every employee chosen and vetted.
 Still, at a minimum, you should have a chief marketing officer, someone with deep technical or operational experience and a vice president of sales to lead your sales team.
-If you and your co-founders have some of the necessary knowledge and background, you may only need to get one or two additional people on board.
+If you and your co-founders already bring some of this expertise, you may only need one or two additional team members.

 3. You don’t know how to scale your business.

-Every investor will want to know your plans for scaling your business.
-Early investors are taking a big risk by investing in your startup, so they want to feel confident there’s a big payoff coming.
-For example, they’d rather invest in a restaurant concept that can be franchised nationwide than a single-location local eatery.
+Every investor will want to know your plans for scaling.
+Early investors are taking a big risk by investing in a startup, so they want to feel confident that there’s a big payoff ahead.
+For example, they’d rather work with an investor-ready franchise than a single-location local eatery without expansion plans.

-To scale your business, you must consider standardizing your processes, using technology to aggregate tasks and lining up suppliers that can handle much larger orders as you grow.
-You also must consider protecting your intellectual property so copycat businesses don’t crop up.
+To create a scalable business model, you must consider standardizing operations, using technology to aggregate tasks and lining up suppliers that can handle much larger orders as you grow.
+You should also consider protecting your intellectual property so copycat businesses don’t crop up.

 4. Your product doesn’t have a clear competitive advantage.

-If you’re entering a crowded market with a slightly different version of something that’s already there, it will be very challenging to convince customers to switch from their current supplier to buy from you.
-The difference in your product must be compelling.
+If you’re entering a crowded market with a slightly different version of something that’s already out there, it will be very challenging to convince customers to switch from their current supplier to buy from you.
+The difference in your product must be meaningful and compelling.

-If it is just the cost basis, you’re setting yourself up for better-funded competitors to compete on price, which will probably end badly for you.
+If your only advantage is cost, you’re setting yourself up for better-funded competitors to compete on price, and that will probably end badly for you.
 Marketing alone is also not a strong differentiator because your marketing strategy can be easily copied.

 5. You haven’t done any market research.

-Market research is a critical part of your path to market and feasibility preparatory steps.
-Customer and competitive research is crucial to discover if there will be a demand for your product in the first place.
-Market research will help you determine what other trends or forces will impact your demand and the supply of talent or raw materials.
-By doing exhaustive research, you will know what you can expect once you enter the market and you can communicate this to investors, giving you a better chance of getting a “yes” when you ask for an investment.
+Effective market research is critical to your path to market and feasibility preparation.
+Customer and competitive research is essential to discovering whether there will be demand for your product in the first place.
+Market research will also help you identify trends and other forces that could affect demand, as well as the supply of talent or raw materials.

 6. You haven’t run the numbers.

-All of these questions and more can be answered in pro forma financial statements, including:
+All these questions and more can be answered in pro forma financial statements, including:

 • A pro forma income statement with sales projections and estimated expenses

-• A pro forma cash flow projection that will show how much investment is needed and when
+• A pro forma cash flow projection that shows how much investment is needed and when

 7. Your presentation isn’t tight.

-A single investor presentation could secure the cash you need to grow your venture, so doing everything in your power to get it right is critical.
-Ensure your presentation deck is attractive, easy to read and compelling.
-If creating slide decks is not your strong suit, consider hiring a freelancer to do it for you.
+A single investor presentation could secure the cash you need to grow your venture, so it’s critical to get it right.
+Your deck must be visually appealing, easy to follow and persuasive, and your in-person delivery needs to back it up.

 • No more than five words per line of text